leeked/baseline/README.md

 > This folder contains the code for the VGG16 based CNN Baseline

-> Has both Python script and Notebook
+> Has both Python file and Notebook

 * `ViT_B16_224`

 > This folder contains the code for the Vision Transformer Baseline

-> Has both Python script and Notebook
+> Has both Python file and Notebook

 ### Remarks: